 Unlike the overly complicated rules introduced for the new Marriott cards, or Chase's 5/24 policy which restricts approvals to applicants with less than five new credit cards opened in the previous 24 months, Amex's application rules are relatively basic.
-If you've had this card previously or the Hilton Surpass, you won't qualify for the welcome offer on this card, and you can only hold a maximum 4-5 Amex credit cards at the same time.
-This last rule doesn't apply to charge cards like the Amex Platinum, only Amex credit cards.
+If you've had this card previously or the Hilton Ascend, you won't qualify for the welcome offer on this card, and you can only hold a maximum 4-5 Amex credit cards at the same time.
+This last rule doesn't apply to cards like the Amex Platinum, only Amex credit cards.

 “Welcome offer not available to applicants who have or have had this Card or the Hilton Honors Surpass Card.
 We may also consider the number of American Express Cards you have opened and closed as well as other factors in making a decision on your welcome offer eligibility.”

 However, there is no rule preventing you from acquiring this card if you currently hold another Hilton Amex card.
 Many folks struggle to get back under 5/24, even committing to a conservative rewards strategy, which makes cards like the Hilton Surpass so much more valuable for long term award travelers.

 Important Note: If you already have a different Hilton card, Amex will likely offer you an upgrade (which won't earn the 130,000 point welcome offer) if you log in to your Amex account to autofill the application details.
 If you want to apply for a new card, you'll want to choose to “Apply without logging in.”